Quantum Distributed Complexity of Set Disjointness on a Line: Introduction

 \subsection{Application to quantum distributed computing}

 This study was initially motivated by a problem left open by Le~Gall and Magniez~\cite{LM18-diameter-congest-model} in the context of distributed computing with congestion (CONGEST model).
-They demonstrated the superiority of quantum computing for computing the diameter~$\diam$ of some $n$-node network (Diameter problem).
-They designed a quantum distributed algorithm using $\widetilde{\Order}(\sqrt{n\diam} \,)$ synchronised rounds, where simultaneous messages of $\Order(\log n)$ qubits are exchanged at each round between neighbouring nodes in the network.
-They also established a lower bound of $\widetilde{\Omega}(\sqrt{n}+\diam)$ rounds.
+They demonstrated the superiority of quantum computing for computing the diameter~$\diam$ of a network with~$\nodes$ nodes (Diameter problem).
+They designed a quantum distributed algorithm using $\widetilde{\Order}(\sqrt{\nodes \diam} \,)$ synchronised rounds, where simultaneous messages of $\Order(\log \nodes)$ qubits are exchanged at each round between neighbouring nodes in the network.
+They also established a lower bound of $\widetilde{\Omega}(\sqrt{\nodes}+\diam)$ rounds.

-Classically the congested distributed complexity of Diameter is well understood, and requires $\widetilde{\Theta}(n)$ rounds~\cite{Holzer+PODC12,Peleg+ICALP12,Frischknecht+SODA12}.
+Classically the congested distributed complexity of Diameter is well understood, and requires $\widetilde{\Theta}(\nodes)$ rounds~\cite{Holzer+PODC12,Peleg+ICALP12,Frischknecht+SODA12}.
 The lower bound is based on the construction of a two-party communication protocol for Set Disjointness from any distributed algorithm for Diameter.
-From $n$-bit inputs $x,y$, two pieces of a $\widetilde{\Theta}(n)$-node network are constructed by the two players.
-Then the pieces are connected by paths of length $d$.
-The diameter of the resulting network is either $d+4$ or $d+5$ depending on the solution to Set Disjointness with inputs~$(x,y)$.
-Finally, the classical lower bound of~$\Omega(n)$ for the communication complexity of Set Disjointness implies the same lower bound on the number of rounds for any distributed algorithm for computing Diameter.
+From $n$-bit inputs $x,y$, two pieces of a $\Theta(n)$-node network are constructed by the two players.
+Then the pieces are connected by~$\Order(\log n)$ edges.
+The diameter of the resulting network is either $4$ or $5$ depending on the solution to Set Disjointness with inputs~$(x,y)$.
+In each round of a distributed algorithm for solving the Diameter Problem on the graph, the total communication between the two pieces of the network is~$\Order( \log^2 n)$.
+So the classical lower bound of~$\Omega(n)$ for the communication complexity of Set Disjointness implies an~$\Omega(n/ \log^2 n ) $ lower bound on the number of rounds used by the algorithm.

-In the quantum setting, the situation is much more complex since Set Disjointness has communication complexity~$\Theta(\sqrt{n} \,)$~\cite{Razborov03-set-disjointness,AA03-spatial-search}.
-This leads to the lower bound of~$\widetilde{\Omega}(\sqrt{n}+\diam)$ rounds for computing the diameter of a quantum congested network, which is significantly smaller than the upper bound stated above.
-Nonetheless, Le~Gall and Magniez improved the lower bound for a restricted set of protocols in which each node has memory of size at most~$\mathrm{poly}(\log n)$ qubits.
+In the quantum setting, the situation is much more complex since Set Disjointness has communication complexity~$\Theta(\sqrt{n} \,)$ for~$n$-bit inputs~\cite{Razborov03-set-disjointness,AA03-spatial-search}.
+This leads to the lower bound of~$\widetilde{\Omega}(\sqrt{\nodes}+\diam)$ rounds for computing the diameter of a quantum congested network, which is significantly smaller than the upper bound stated above.
+Nonetheless, Le~Gall and Magniez improved the lower bound for a restricted set of protocols in which each node has memory of size at most~$\mathrm{poly}(\log \nodes)$ qubits.
 For this, they used a more refined lower bound for Set Disjointness for bounded-round protocols.